dsol-cpu/dsol-cpu/README.md

 ##

-- I’m a new graduate with some internship experience currently looking for a job in Game Development or Software Engineering
+- I’m a new graduate Software Engineer/Artist with some internship experience currently looking for a job in Game Development or Software Engineering
 - Fun fact: I also illustrate and develop games!
 <br />